 A child’s Eustachian tube is not as steeply angled or elongated as an adult’s Eustachian tube, thereby permitting nasal secretions to back up into the middle ear space.

 When the fluid behind the eardrum is clear, watchful waiting is appropriate.
 When the fluid behind the eardrum becomes infected (pus) the child may run a high fever, not sleep or eat well and can be irritable due to pain when the eardrum bulges.
 An antibiotic may be prescribed.

 When Are Tubes Necessary?

-When a child develops frequently recurrent ear infections requiring multiple courses of antibiotics within a relatively short span of time (a few months), or a persistent ear infection that is not responding to antibiotics, the pediatrician may refer him/her to an ENT for the evaluation of tube placement.
+When a child develops frequently recurrent ear infections requiring multiple courses of antibiotics within a relatively short span of time (months), or a persistent ear infection that is not responding to antibiotics, the pediatrician may refer the child to an ENT for the evaluation of tube placement.

 ENTs follow guidelines for when to recommend tubes.
 If persistent middle ear fluid has been present for several weeks, a hearing test may be done to determine whether the fluid is adversely affecting a child’s hearing.